Java moments… QUESTIONS TO ASK.

 You need to walk with a person who ascribes to what you ascribe to.

-If your expectations are clicking, by all means move along…
+If your goals and values are clicking, by all means move along…

 Question 3.
 What do you love most?